Museum brick building with two stories of bay windows featuring the Chicago city flag.

 This partnership exemplifies Roosevelt’s commitment to educational accessibility, and signals future collaboration between University departments and one of the nation’s premier history museums.
 Students can also access the museum’s , an immense artifact collection that contains preserved newspapers, manuscripts, magazines, photographs and architectural drawings sourced from across Chicago’s 77 community areas.
 Students can use these valuable resources for class projects or personal enrichment, and are encouraged to learn about the city’s rich cultural diversity and historic importance.

-Roosevelt students, faculty and staff can call for additional information or email research@chicagohistory.org to schedule a appointment at the Abakanowicz Research Center.
+Roosevelt students, faculty and staff can call for additional information or email research@chicagohistory.org to schedule an appointment at the Abakanowicz Research Center.

 Related News ...